Skip to content

 Preparing the input data

+The input is mostly given as Microsoft Excel files.
+Timeseries files are given in comma separated value (CSV) format.
 The following input files are expected to lie in the current_input folder:

 Subfolder Filename Notes